AlpacaTravel/graphql-docs/reference/README.md

 <td valign="top">[<a href="#id">ID</a>!]</td>
 <td>

-The collection sections that the items are associated to
+Filter by the collection sections that the items are associated to

 </td>
 </tr>